Editor's note: 2023 foreword by author Kirsten Brancheau

 "What's a dental hygEEnist?"
 I wanted to know.

 "I don't know," he replied, "but that's not important.
-What is important is that they make lots of money and only have to go to school for two years."
+What's important is that they make lots of money and only have to go to school for two years."

 Intrigued, I went back to my high school guidance counselor and asked him about becoming a dental hygEEnist.